Deadlifts: they’re efficient, easy to scale, and some of the most available workouts at your local gym.

 People vary, but on average you should be getting 7-9 hours of sleep each night.
 If you are killing yourself in the gym, then you need to allow your body to rest and build.

-Consistently lifting heavy begins to take a toll on the body.
+Consistently lifting begins to take a toll on the body.

 When you start to feel your energy levels dropping, your motivation dying and your body aching, then it’s time to take a break.
-Weeklong breaks allow your body to recover completely so you can come back and hit the gym hard.
+Week long breaks from your fitness regimen allow your body to recover completely so you can come back and hit the gym hard.

 It’s better for you to have one great workout than three average workouts.
 So get the rest you need, then come back and make those gains!